 A minimum of an upper second-class Bachelor's degree in Economics with a significant quantitative component from a UK university, or an overseas qualification of an equivalent standard.
 Applicants with a qualification of an equivalent standard in another quantitative discipline, such as statistics, mathematics, engineering or physics, may also be considered.

-Applicants whose undergraduate degree is from a university outside the UK must supply GRE scores.
-The quantitative GRE score must be 155 or above and the verbal score must be 150 or above (post-August 2011 scores).
+Applicants whose studies for their undergraduate degree have been undertaken wholly or mainly at a university located outside the UK must supply GRE General Test scores.
+The quantitative GRE score must be 161 or above (post-August 2011 scores).

 If your education has not been conducted in the English language, you will be expected to demonstrate evidence of an adequate level of English proficiency.